 Regarding economy, the Republicans believe in economic growth by free enterprise and want people to use their own innovative ideas and talents; whereas the Democrats believe that the economy is too tough for individuals to handle.
 According to them, business decisions can be better guided by the government officials.

 According to the Republicans, property rights should be given to individuals.
 By this, they mean that a person has full right to use and safeguard his/her property without the interference of the government.

 In this regard, the Democrats believe that implementing regulations concerning the use of private property is the ideal state of being.
 So, taxes are imposed.
 The money is meant to be used for the betterment of the less privileged group.

-The Republicans believe in strong national defense and are in favor of spending more money on military intelligence and warfare.
-On the Contrary, Democrats have the philosophy that security can be ensured through mutual understanding and negotiations between countries.
-Republicans do not believe in strict gun control, whereas the Democrats favor gun control.
+The Republicans believe in strong national defense and are in favor of spending more on military intelligence and warfare.
+On the contrary, Democrats think that security can be ensured through mutual understanding and negotiations between countries.
+Republicans do not believe in strict gun control laws, whereas the Democrats favor stricter gun control laws.

 The Democrats are against death penalty and consider life imprisonment as moral as it does not impinge upon the individuals' right to live.
 The Republican views on issues such as gay rights and same-sex marriages are conservative compared to the Democrats.

 Democrats endorse family planning and birth control, and are in support of abortion rights, with the view that a woman has the right to take decisions about her pregnancy.
 Republicans oppose abortion with the view that it deprives an unborn child of his right to live.